salar-lab/Todo-App-NodeJS-ExpressJS-MongoDB/README.md

 # NodeJS_APP_Example with MongoDB

- .
-Mongoose was used to build the database structure (NoSql) .
-Authentication by PassportJS, where the password is encrypted within the database.
+1-  Mongoose was used to build the database structure (NoSql)
+2-  Authentication by PassportJS, where the password is encrypted within the database
- .
-Define authorizations within the application
+3-  Define authorizations within the application
- .
-MVC Design Pattern was used
+4-  MVC Design Pattern was used
- .
-Responsive UI design
+5-  Responsive UI design
- .
-Ajax was used to search users
+6-  Ajax was used to search users
- .
-Flash messages
+7-  Flash messages

  <img width="1010" alt="to1" src="https://user-images.githubusercontent.com/72284697/170837916-873cbd75-dad7-4011-bcbb-47a76d6e90d0.png">